 Screen readers might read the contents of the alt or title attributes of an image.
 To ensure that your content is accessible, provide the same information in both fields.

 - Optional: Provide a link to a longer description of the content in the longdesc field.

 Select where you want your file to be included.

 In a: Do this: Question For Destination Field, select Question, Answer, or Solution.Note You can include files or images in Answer only for multiple-choice or multiple-select questions.
-Assignment For Destination Field, select Description or Instructions.
+Assignment For Destination Field, select Instructions.
 Announcement For Destination Field, select Announcement.

 For each image to be displayed, a

 <userimage>tag is added to your content referencing the image's file ID and specifying any overrides to the display attributes.